 Getting the flu when you have heart disease (i.e., congenital heart disease, coronary disease, congestive heart failure,) is a huge risk because the flu can lead to a heart attack.
 Older adults with heart disease can significantly lower their risk of having a major cardiovascular event within one year by taking the initiative to get a flu shot.

 Diabetes.
 Diabetes affects upwards of 20% of the older population.
-When diabetics get the flu, they increase their chances of going into a diabetic coma.
+When diabetics get the flu or pneumonia, they increase their chances of going into a diabetic coma.
+The actress Mary Tyler Moore passed away after reportedly being hospitalized with pneumonia triggered by complications of type 1 diabetes.

 Chronic Respiratory Conditions.
 Older adults with chronic respiratory conditions (i.e. asthma, chronic lung disease, COPD, etc.) are at a significant risk of developing flu-related complications.
 The flu is a respiratory infection.
 Respiratory infections are particularly dangerous for those with pre-existing respiratory conditions because the lungs can be inflamed, and the airways narrow.